Best AI Marketing Tools 2026: 15 Tools Tested

 Is ChatGPT Good at Marketing?

 ChatGPT is genuinely good at marketing tasks that involve writing, brainstorming, and analysis.
-It drafts competent blog posts, writes email sequences, generates ad variations, summarizes competitor content, and creates social media calendars.
+It drafts competent blog posts, writes email sequences, generates ad variations, summarises competitor content, and creates social media calendars.
 For most individual marketers, it is the only AI tool you need.

-Where ChatGPT falls short is in tasks that require real-time data, SEO optimization, visual design, or multi-tool automation.
+Where ChatGPT falls short is in tasks that require real-time data, SEO optimisation, visual design, or multi-tool automation.
 It does not know your keyword rankings, cannot schedule social posts, and has no access to your analytics.
 That is why dedicated marketing tools exist: they connect AI capabilities to your actual marketing data and workflows.

 Build Your Stack One Tool at a Time